 Now, we demonstrate the benefit of using the estimated phase obtained from the proposed method.

-The samples below are processed by: Note that the effect of the phase reconstruction is best perceivable as reduction of "vocoding-like" artefacts, which occur when noise is present between harmonics.
+Note that the effect of the phase reconstruction is best perceivable as reduction of "vocoding-like" artefacts, which occur when noise is present between harmonics.
 This is also visible in the spectra.

 Obviously, if the initial phase estimate is good, less difference is be observed bewtween the speech estimate with the noisy phase and the one with the reconstructed phase.